vladholubiev/vkCommonality/README.md

 vkCommonality
 =============

-This app allows you to find out what public pages, groups or audios are the most mainstream among your friends or in a certain community.
-Development is in progress.
+This app allows you to find out what public pages, groups or audios are the most mainstream among your friends or in a certain community in vk.com

 ```java
 Group pzas = new Group("76497135");